 In most cases, the IRS will not accept an OIC unless the amount offered by a taxpayer is equal to or greater than the reasonable collection potential (the RCP).
 The RCP is how the IRS measures the taxpayer's ability to pay.
 The RCP includes the value that can be realized from the taxpayer's assets, such as real property, automobiles, bank accounts, and other property.
 In addition to property, the RCP also includes anticipated future income less certain amounts allowed for basic living expenses.

 The IRS may accept an OIC based on three grounds:

 - First, the IRS can accept a compromise if there is doubt as to liability.
 A compromise meets this only when there is a genuine dispute as to the existence or amount of the correct tax debt under the law.

 - Second, the IRS can accept a compromise if there is doubt that the amount owed is fully collectible.
 Doubt as to collectibility exists in any case where the taxpayer's assets and income are less than the full amount of the tax liability.

 - Third, the IRS can accept a compromise based on effective tax administration.
 An offer may be accepted based on effective tax administration when there is no doubt that the tax is legally owed and that the full amount owed can be collected, but requiring payment in full would either create an economic hardship or would be unfair and inequitable because of exceptional circumstances.

-When submitting an OIC based on doubt as to collectibility or based on effective tax administration, taxpayers must use the most current version of Form 656, Offer in Compromise, and also submit Form 433-A (OIC) (PDF), Collection Information Statement for Wage Earners and Self-Employed Individuals, and/or Form 433-B (OIC) (PDF), Collection Information Statement for Businesses.
+When submitting an OIC based on doubt as to collectibility or based on effective tax administration, taxpayers must use the most current version of Form 656, Offer in Compromise, and also submit Form 433-A (OIC), Collection Information Statement for Wage Earners and Self-Employed Individuals, and/or Form 433-B (OIC), Collection Information Statement for Businesses.
 A taxpayer submitting an OIC based on doubt as to liability must file a Form 656-L (PDF), Offer in Compromise (Doubt as to Liability), instead of Form 656 and Form 433-A (OIC) and/or Form 433-B (OIC).
-Form 656 is available in the Offer in Compromise Booklet, Form 656-B (PDF).
+Form 656 and referenced collection information statements are available in the Offer in Compromise Booklet, Form 656-B (PDF).